Lendio Review: Business Loan Marketplace

 Lendio does not charge you to be matched to a potential lender.
 The offers that appear on the site are from companies from which Lendio receives compensation.

-Loan terms will vary depending on the partner funder you’re working with.
+Loan terms vary depending on the partner funder you’re working with.
 These charges may include:

 - Interest: Interest is the main cost of borrowing and is usually expressed as a percentage of the loan amount you borrowed.
 This number may be confusing because different lenders may cite a daily, weekly, quarterly, or annual interest rate.
 Make sure you know which one you’re looking at.

 - Fixed Fee: Some alternative lenders, especially those offering short-term loans and merchant cash advances, may use a fixed fee rather than an interest rate.
 A fixed fee is expressed as a percentage of the amount you borrowed or as a decimal multiplier.
-So if you borrowed $10,000 at a 20% fee (or a 1.2 rate), you’d owe $12,000.
-While easier to understand than interest rates, be careful with fixed fees; they can often be more expensive.
+If you borrowed $10,000 at a 20% fee (or a 1.2 rate), you’d owe $12,000.
+While easier to understand than interest rates, be careful with fixed fees, as they can often be more expensive.

-- Prepayment Penalties: You’d think a lender would be happy to get their money back sooner, right?
-Well, not always, especially if they’re counting on accruing a minimum amount of interest over time.
-Some lenders may charge a fee if you pay off your loan early.
+- Prepayment Penalties: Some lenders may charge a fee if you pay off your loan early.
 If you’re thinking about doing so, make sure you’re working with a lender that doesn’t charge this fee.

 - Other Fees: More types of fees?
 If you can think of it, there’s probably someone who charges for it.
-Some lenders may charge fees for processing certain types of payments, for example.
+For example, some lenders may charge fees for processing certain types of payments.

 Additionally, Lendio offers general information about what loan terms to expect by product type.